chenyi-edward/chenyi-edward.github.io/_pages/about.md

 * Is Recommending Always a Blessing?
 The Impact of Recommendation Lists on Ratings in Online Review Platforms.
 (Revise & Resubmit)
 * Cognitive Processing of Nonverbal Cues in Earnings Conference Calls: The Impact of CEO Vocal Emotion on Stock Market Reactions.
 (Revise & Resubmit)
 * Heterogeneous Impacts of GenAI on Designers' Creativity: Evidence from Online Gig Platforms.
 (Completed)
 * Two Heads Better Than One?
-Uncovering the Effectiveness of Online Content Creators’ Collaboration. (completed)
+Uncovering the Effectiveness of Online Content Creators’ Collaboration.
+(Completed)

 Teaching Interest
 ------